 This move can be a tremendous hill to climb for any engineering organization.
 A technology leader must recruit and onboard an automation engineering team, work to develop test cases which hope to cover what’s important, and then set out on the long trek to do that work.
 Some teams spend years trying to bring a meaningful test automation process to bear.

-, a nationally-recognized standards-based curriculum for elementary education which drives student engagement through an innovative combination of printed periodicals and online primary source content.
+Ron Taylor, Chief Technology Officer at Studies Weekly, looked to ProdPerfect for a better path.
+Studies Weekly is a nationally-recognized standards-based curriculum for elementary education which drives student engagement through an innovative combination of printed periodicals and online primary source content.
 Out of a team of 130 people at Studies Weekly, Ron leads a lean engineering team of 15 people, with 10 engineers and one manual QA tester.